msmielak/moonlit/README.md

 * **maxMoonPhase** - max value of moon phase (% of moon illuminated)

 > [!NOTE]
+> This function calculates assigns each record to a given night.
+A night here is a period between sunset and a sunrise within a 24h window from noon to noon.
+>
-> Statistics can only be calculated when there is both sunrise and sunset on a given night.
-This is usually not an issue but during polar summer or winter there might not be a sunrise and sunset.
-If that is the case in your data, for now, you will need to remove these nights from your dataset manually.
-If in doubt or if you are getting "Error in seq.int(0, to0 - from, by) : 'to' must be a finite number", use sunrise() and sunset() functions from the package suncalc to check if that is the case.
+> Statistics can only be calculated when there is both sunrise and sunset on a given date.
+This is usually not an issue but during polar summer or winter there might not be a sunrise and sunset (a day or night can last more than 24h).
+At the moment the model cannot calculate statistics for such records.
+As a workaround for polar nights or days you might need to generate a sequence of datetime to input into the main function and then calculate statistics manually for the period between the sunset and the subsequent sunrise, which can last multiple days.
+>
+> If in doubt or if you are getting "Error in seq.int(0, to0 - from, by) : 'to' must be a finite number", use sunrise() and sunset() functions from the package suncalc on your data to check if you are using correct location.

 ---
 #### elevExtCoeff()